rks9628/Website.Finances/README.md

 # Website.Finances
-Example project using self made authentication and react as front-end technology
+Example project using basic authentication and react as front-end technology